-AFR refers to Report on Academic Freedom for Students at Michigan State University corresponding jurisdiction.
+Legislation and adjudication are two separate functions of campus governance, although interdependent for their validity and effectiveness.
+Each needs the other for support and criticism.
+The judicial system is structured on the principle that legislative authority requires judicial responsibility.
+Accordingly, there is provision for a judicial body to parallel each legislative body, depending upon it for provision of members and having corresponding jurisdiction.
 All-student judiciaries are established in general through the Academic Freedom Report, but they are defined more specifically in the constitution of the student governing bodies whose jurisdictions they share.
 For example, composition of the All-University Student Judiciary and the selection of its members are determined by the Associated Students of Michigan State University and the Council of Graduate Students.
 The Student-Faculty Judiciary and the University Student Appeals Board, established in the Academic Freedom Report, are also provided for in the Bylaws of the Academic Council, which is the highest governing body of student and faculty membership.